 Major Research Initiatives

 The capacity to innovate is a hallmark of leading organizations and a necessary focal point for leadership.
 Whether incremental or more dramatic, true innovation is the result of a disciplined approach.
-In-progress ASAE Foundation research is designed to provide a comprehensive understanding of how associations choose to innovate, where they choose to focus their efforts, and the strategies and practices associations have applied for success in innovation.
-The research will identify effective practices to help association leaders nurture innovation in their own organizations.
+The ASAE Research Foundation’s Innovation in Associations research is designed to provide a comprehensive understanding of how associations choose to innovate, where they choose to focus their efforts, and the strategies and practices associations have applied for success in innovation.
+The research identifies effective practices to help association leaders nurture innovation in their own organizations.